yohanchatelain/fmriprep/docs/outputs.rst

 Such non-neuronal fluctuations may drive spurious results in fMRI data analysis, including standard activation :abbr:`GLM (General Linear Model)` and functional connectivity analyses.
-It is possible to minimize confounding effects of non-neuronal signals by including them as nuisance regressors in the :abbr:`GLM (General Linear Model)` design matrix or regressing them out from the fMRI data - a procedure known as *denoising*.
+It is possible to minimize confounding effects of non-neuronal signals by including them as nuisance regressors in the GLM design matrix or regressing them out from the fMRI data - a procedure known as *denoising*.
 There is currently no consensus on an optimal denoising strategy in the fMRI community.
 Rather, different strategies have been proposed, which achieve different compromises between